canelhasmateus/diamond/vault/A/ramble/OnProxyMetrics.md

 Proxies are great because they let you make decisions #quicker.

-After a few years of doing something very #consciously, you build up this great #rewards #system that makes you feel good about it by itself.
+After a few years of doing something very consciously, you build up this great #RewardSystem that makes you feel good about it by itself.

 ```mermaid